syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-Image/overview.md

     wordDocument.ChartToImageConverter.ScalingMode = ScalingMode.Normal
     'Convert the entire Word document to images.
     Dim images As Image() = wordDocument.RenderAsImages(ImageType.Bitmap)
-    Dim i = 0
+    For i As Integer = 0 To images.Length - 1
-    For Each image As Image In images
         'Save the image as jpeg.
-        image.Save("WordToImage_" & i & ".jpeg", ImageFormat.Jpeg)
+        images(i).Save("WordToImage_" & i & ".jpeg", ImageFormat.Jpeg)
-        i += 1
     Next
 End Using
 {% endhighlight %}